It started with defense: Crucial steal leads to Lady Raiders’ victory in state semifinals - Americus Times-Recorder

 That steal by McCain, coupled with the three-pointer by Crisp and subsequent basket by Mitchell, proved to be crucial plays in the game that not only gave the Lady Raiders an eight point lead, but would eventually lead to SAR’s victory.

 Over the next couple of minutes, SAR was able to maintain its lead due to clutch free throw shooting by Crisp and Morgan Weaver.
 Then with a little less than a minute left, Haleigh Warren made one of two foul shots to give SAR a 42-33 lead.
-However, JMA was not quite done as Bandow drilled another three-pointer, cutting the lead to six.
+However, JMA was not quite done as Bandows drilled another three-pointer, cutting the lead to six.
 Crisp responded by getting fouled and knocking down two foul shots, but Olivia Rhodes kept hope alive for JMA with a three-pointer, cutting the SAR lead to 44-39.

 However, that would be as close as the Lady Trojans would get as Crisp stepped up and knocked down four more foul shots to secure the 48-39 victory for the Lady Raiders.